0xced/Wcf.HttpClientFactory/README.md

 # Wcf.HttpClientFactory

-`Wcf.HttpClientFactory` is a library for using `IHttpClientFactory` with the WCF client libraries, also known as [System.ServiceModel.Http][1].
-[Use IHttpClientFactory to implement resilient HTTP requests][2] explains the shorcomings of `HttpClient` and why using `IHttpClientFactory` is important.
-In a nutshell, it avoids both the [socket exhaustion][3] problem and the [DNS changes issue][4].
+`Wcf.HttpClientFactory` is a library for using `IHttpClientFactory` with the WCF client libraries, also known as [System.ServiceModel.Http](https://www.nuget.org/packages/System.ServiceModel.Http).
+[Use IHttpClientFactory to implement resilient HTTP requests](https://learn.microsoft.com/en-us/dotnet/architecture/microservices/implement-resilient-applications/use-httpclientfactory-to-implement-resilient-http-requests) explains the shorcomings of `HttpClient` and why using `IHttpClientFactory` is important.
+In a nutshell, it avoids both the [socket exhaustion](https://www.aspnetmonsters.com/2016/08/2016-08-27-httpclientwrong/) problem and the [DNS changes issue](https://github.com/dotnet/runtime/issues/18348).
 More benefits are also explained in this article, don't hesitate to read it.

-Since using `IHttpClientFactory` is tightly coupled to Microsoft's [dependency injection][5] library, `Wcf.HttpClientFactory` has been designed as extensions methods on `IServiceCollection`.
+Since using `IHttpClientFactory` is tightly coupled to Microsoft's [dependency injection](https://learn.microsoft.com/en-us/dotnet/core/extensions/dependency-injection) library, `Wcf.HttpClientFactory` has been designed as an extension method (`AddContract`) on `IServiceCollection`.

 ### Getting Started

-This guide uses [LEARN WEB SERVICES][6], a free, public SOAP web service.
+This guide uses [Learn Web Services](https://www.learnwebservices.com), a free, public SOAP web service example.

 The first step is to generate a C# SOAP client to access the *Hello* web service.